nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2021.md

 ```
 {{/callout}}

 Since LTS 2021, the addon "Nuxeo JSF UI" is handled outside the main Nuxeo repository on GitHub.
-As a consequence, the related fixes for JSF UI will not be embedded with a hotfix.
+As a consequence, the related fixes for JSF UI will not be embedded in a hotfix.
 Therefore if the addon "Nuxeo JSF UI" is installed on your instance, you must upgrade this package after installing a hotfix by running the command

 ```
 > nuxeoctl mp-upgrade